Unity-Technologies/ml-agents/docs/Installation.md

 [setup.py file](../ml-agents/setup.py) are also installed.
 These include [TensorFlow](Background-TensorFlow.md) (Requires a CPU w/ AVX support).

-#### Advanced: Installing for Development
+#### Advanced: Local Installation for Development

-If you intend to make modifications to `mlagents` or `mlagents_envs`, you should install the packages from the cloned repo rather than from PyPi.
+If you intend to make modifications to `mlagents` or `mlagents_envs`, you should install the packages from the cloned repository rather than from PyPi.
 To do this, you will need to install `mlagents` and `mlagents_envs` separately.
-From the repo's root directory, run:
+From the repository's root directory, run:

 ```sh
 pip3 install -e ./ml-agents-envs